I60R/page/README.md

     page [FLAGS] [OPTIONS] [FILES]...

 FLAGS:
-    -o               Open a new buffer [implied] (to show text written into page stdin) -p               Print /dev/pty/* of -o buffer [implied when not piped] (to redirect `ls > /dev/pty*`) -b               Return back to current buffer
+    -o               Create and use new output buffer (to display text from page stdin) [implied] -p               Print path to buffer pty (to redirect `command > /path/to/output`) [implied when page not piped] -b               Return back to current buffer
-    -B               Return back to current buffer and enter INSERT mode -f               Follow output instead of keeping top position (like `tail -f`) -F               Follow output instead of keeping top position and scroll each of <FILES> to the bottom -W               Flush redirecting protection that prevents from producing junk and possible corruption of files by invoking commands like "unset NVIM_LISTEN_ADDRESS && ls > $(page -E q)" where "$(page -E q)" or similar capture evaluates not into /dev/pty/* as expected but into whole neovim UI which consists of a bunch of characters and strings.
-Many useless files would be created for each word and even overwriting of files might occur.
-To prevent that, a path to temporary directory is printed first, which makes "ls > directory ..." to fail early because it's impossible to redirect text into directory. [env:PAGE_REDIRECTION_PROTECT: (0 to disable)]
+    -B               Return back to current buffer and enter INSERT mode -f               Follow output instead of keeping top position (like `tail -f`) -F               Follow output instead of keeping top position also for each of <FILES>
+    -W               Flush redirecting protection that prevents from producing junk and possible corruption of files by invoking commands like "unset NVIM_LISTEN_ADDRESS && ls > $(page -E q)" where "$(page -E q)" part not evaluates into /path/to/sink as expected but instead into neovim UI, which consists of a bunch of escape characters and strings.
+Many useless files could be created then and even overwriting of existed file might occur.
+To prevent that, a path to temporary directory is printed first, which causes "command > directory ..." to fail early as it's impossible to redirect text into directory.
+                     [env:PAGE_REDIRECTION_PROTECT: (0 to disable)]
+    -C               Enable PageConnect PageDisconnect autocommands
     -r               Split right with ratio: window_width  * 3 / (<r-provided> + 1)
     -l               Split left  with ratio: window_width  * 3 / (<l-provided> + 1)
     -u               Split above with ratio: window_height * 3 / (<u-provided> + 1)